-- We cater our services to the unique needs of each youth and his or her caregiver(s).
+- Services that are tailored to the unique needs of each young person and his or her caregiver(s).

 Frequently Asked Questions

 From family courts, youth may receive Esperanza services as part of their disposition (sentence); from adult courts, youth may enter the program at various points, such as at the time of a plea bargain, during a term of probation for the purpose of avoiding a violation, or even during the pendency of a case.
 As soon as a young person is enrolled into Esperanza, home-based services begin within twenty-four to forty-eight hours.

 Esperanza is a short-term intensive intervention.
 The program lasts four to six months and is generally followed by a continuing period of probation.

 Esperanza provides home-based counseling.
 Esperanza’s counselor will travel to the family’s home and sessions will take place there.
 The counseling sessions occur on days and during times that are convenient for the parents/caregivers of our clients.
 There are a required number of sessions per week, but the sessions will be based on the family’s availability.
 Please note that during the COVID-19 pandemic there have been a combination of in-person and remote sessions and all safety guidelines have been followed.

 Esperanza’s clients attend schools within the NYC community.
 Esperanza does not operate a school.
 However, we have an Educational Specialist who works with our counselors and our clients to identify an appropriate school and to arrange for additional services, such as tutoring, when necessary.
 As many of our young people are overaged and undercredited, we explore all options that they are interested in including traditional high school settings, credit recovery programs, High School Equivalency programs and vocational training programs to ensure that each participant lands in a setting that works for them.